SDXorg/pysd/docs/advanced_usage.rst

      model.run(final_time=50, return_timestamps=[])

 .. note::
    The changes done with *params* arguments are not saved.
-If you want to keep them you need to call the new run with the same *params* values.
+If you want to keep them, you need to call run with the same *params* values as in the original simulation.

 .. warning::
   Exported data is saved and loaded using `pickle <https://docs.python.org/3/library/pickle.html>`_, this data can be not compatible with future versions of